Visit Head-Smashed-In Buffalo Jump, Canada

 This remarkable testament to the native peoples of the North American plains was awarded UNESCO World Heritage status in 1981.

-This was after archeological evidence showed that the site was used repeatedly for traditional buffalo hunts for nearly 6,000 years.
+This was after archaeological evidence showed that the site was used repeatedly for traditional buffalo hunts for nearly 6,000 years.

 The site’s name doesn’t quite mean what you might expect.
 It comes from the tale of a brave who waited below the cliff to get a different view of the buffalos as they flew into the air: not, in retrospect, such a good idea.

-While in the area it is also worth visiting Fort Macleod, a historic outpost of the North West Mounted Police who were despatched in 1874 to bring order to the west.
+While in the area it is also worth visiting Fort Macleod, a historic outpost of the North West Mounted Police who were dispatched in 1874 to bring order to the west.